OneWay2Go/UMessenger-Frontend/README.md

 ## API Reference

 The frontend communicates with a backend API for user authentication, chat management, and messaging.
-The complete API specification is defined in the `public/swagger.json` file.
+The complete API specification is defined in the [UMessenger](https://github.com/OneWay2Go/UMessenger) repository.